-Once you are able to do these exercises easily you can add them to your daily activities.
+Once you can do these exercises easily you can add them to your daily activities.

 Consciously squeezing your pelvic floor when you cough, laugh or sneeze (or anything else which causes you to leak urine) is called the 'knack'.

 Remember to use the knack during your physiotherapy sessions.